zoesimmons/hs-issue-bot-9000-philly-springside-chestn-f924/README.md

 ### Let's Get Started

-1. In Learn, click `Open in Nitrous`.
+1. In Learn, click `Open`.
 Once you have the lab open in Nitrous, you'll want to open `index.html`,located in the `lib` directory of this lab, in the Nitrous text editor.

 2. Copy the entire contents on `index.html` and paste it in the text box in the [W3C validator](https://validator.w3.org/#validate_by_input).